artberri/web/content/pages/cookies-policy/index.md

 Below you will find information on how to manage or disable cookies on the main browsers:

-- Cookie settings in Internet Explorer: [http://windows.microsoft.com/en-us/windows7/block-enable-or-allow-cookies](http://windows.microsoft.com/en-us/windows7/block-enable-or-allow-cookies)
+- Cookie settings in Microsoft Edge: [https://support.microsoft.com/en-us/windows/microsoft-edge-browsing-data-and-privacy-bb8174ba-9d73-dcf2-9b4a-c582b4e640dd](https://support.microsoft.com/en-us/windows/microsoft-edge-browsing-data-and-privacy-bb8174ba-9d73-dcf2-9b4a-c582b4e640dd)
-- Cookie settings in Firefox: [https://support.mozilla.org/en-US/kb/enable-and-disable-cookies-website-preferences](https://support.mozilla.org/en-US/kb/enable-and-disable-cookies-website-preferences)
+- Cookie settings in Firefox: [https://support.mozilla.org/en-US/kb/block-websites-storing-cookies-site-data-firefox](https://support.mozilla.org/en-US/kb/block-websites-storing-cookies-site-data-firefox)
 - Cookie settings in Google Chrome: [https://support.google.com/chromebook/answer/95647?hl=en](https://support.google.com/chromebook/answer/95647?hl=en)
-- Cookie settings in Safari: [http://support.apple.com/kb/ht1677](http://support.apple.com/kb/ht1677)
+- Cookie settings in Safari: [https://support.apple.com/guide/safari/manage-cookies-and-website-data-sfri11471/mac](https://support.apple.com/guide/safari/manage-cookies-and-website-data-sfri11471/mac)
-- Cookie settings in Windows Phone: [http://www.windowsphone.com/en-us/how-to/wp7/web/changing-privacy-and-other-browser-settings](http://www.windowsphone.com/en-us/how-to/wp7/web/changing-privacy-and-other-browser-settings)

 If you continue browsing the website, you consent the installation and use of the cookies mentioned in the precedent section.
 At any time you may revoke your consent by disabling the cookies of our website, as indicated in this section.
 However, we inform you that disabling technical cookies may limit the functions of the website.